-Choosing the best Amazon Fire tablet can be a challenging process, because Amazon sells its cheap, durable tablets in a variety of (sometimes similar) sizes and configurations.
+Choosing the best Amazon Fire tablet for your needs can be tricky, because Amazon sells its cheap, durable tablets in a variety of sizes and configurations.

 However, they all share similar weaknesses, most notably the fact that all Fire tablets lack easy access to the Google Play Store.
 That means it's effectively impossible to install a number of popular Android apps, including Google apps like Gmail, unless you sideload them — and that's a big ask for many Fire tablet owners.

 Even so, a new Amazon Fire tablet can be well worth the investment if you need a cheap, durable slate for browsing the web and consuming media.
 The more invested you are in the Amazon content ecosystem, the more value you'll get out of a Fire tablet.
-Here, then, are the best Amazon Fire tablets you can buy right now.
+Without further ado, here are the best Amazon Fire tablets you can buy right now, based on our hands-on testing of every tablet Amazon makes.

 What are the best Amazon Fire tablets?